-Parameters: media: STRING (Media name) Return value type: FLOAT name
+Parameters: media: STRING (Media name)

 This function returns 1, if an agent is logged in to provided media, or 0, otherwise.
 If media is set to any and an agent is logged in to at least one media, then 1 is returned.